zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 ### Can I use my startup credits on AWS, GCP, Azure, DigitalOcean, etc.?

 Yes, but only for Enterprise & Private Clusters.

+### How do I get prometheus metrics for my app?

+Send us an email.
+There's some on-boarding steps required to get access to Prometheus metrics via PromQL that we'll need to send you.
+We're working on automating this process, but for now it's semi-manual.

+### Can I use this to build a serverless technology?

+Yes.
+Contact us for more details on our ultra low latency serverless Thunderbolts program, and how you can use them to build your own serverless technology such as GPU accelerated serverless functions, or serverless databases.
+We'll be releasing more details about these publicly when they've been iterated on enough to package a release meant for a wider audience.

 ### I don't see many On-Demand choices for GPUs, why?